Journalist of the Year Resources

 - You will need a URL (Internet address) for your online portfolio showing your work examples.

-2. Candidates should create an online portfolio for examples of their work:
+2. Candidates should create an online portfolio for examples of their work, and organize it based on the categories outlined on the judging rubric:

-- Explanation/reasoning – includes the applicant’s explanation about the specific assignment.
+- An explanation/reasoning for each example.
+The explanation/reasoning includes the applicant’s explanation about the specific assignment.
 Include any difficulties encountered with the assignment and special circumstances affecting it.
-Explanation should be 25-50 words in length, easy to read and should explain why this entry is important and was chosen for the portfolio.
+Explanation should typically be less than 100 words in length), easy to read and should explain why this entry is important and was chosen for the portfolio.